 A scene in the film shows the mother interacting remotely with colleagues using a video collaboration wall.
 This illustrates what working from home could be like in five to ten years.
 The film depicts a life size, very rich, collaborative experience with very low latency.

 It also depicts a future where people collaborate and interact with documents that are suspended on the display.
 There is no need for documents sitting on table tops.
 They are replaced by a rich collaboration with team members scattered over great distances.

 Low latency high speed networks provide the ability to create everything depicted in this film, in particular the real time experiences over distance such as the collaboration wall, and remote VR.
 Another necessary component is powerful local computing.

 This is needed to calculate, render, and display all of that VR world, with the related VR experiences.
 High speed low latency networking combined with powerful local or “edge” computing will enable people at distant locations to feel like they’re all in the same environment.

 Whether you’re a university student, professor, educator or entrepreneur, there’s always room to innovate.

-For 30 years, CableLabs has been at the forefront of innovation, transforming how humans, communities and industries connect.
+For over 30 years, CableLabs has been at the forefront of innovation, transforming how humans, communities and industries connect.
 Dating back to the launch of HFC in 1992 to the start of DOCSIS® in 1994, CableLabs has directly impacted the landscape of tomorrow.
 With its in-house R&D teams and innovation teams, as well as its ecosystem of partners from both inside and outside the cable industry, CableLabs works with academia, government, vendor ecosystem and beyond to grow the communities of tomorrow.
 The goal is to create a future that is more useful, more connected and more global, by repeatedly pushing the forefront of innovation, transforming concepts and impossibilities into practical and adoptable everyday uses.

 Today CableLabs is here to invent a better future.